 Update your computer’s operating system and other software

 Are you living under the misconception that updating software merely increases their memory consumption?
-Well, it’s remarkably the opposite of it.
+Master Computer suggests, it’s remarkably the opposite of it.
 Software and OS manufacturers release frequent updates.
 Once you’ve installed the software, manufacturers arrange for its automatic update for better customer experience at no extra cost!
 These updates contain patches to improve performance and increase stability.
 They resolve potential problems by fixing bugs and errors.
 All previous issues and loopholes are thus resolved, optimizing its overall performance.

 You can check the latest version of your OS and software on their official website.
 Most of the time, a computer restart automatically takes care of OS updates.
 Also, paid versions of some antiviruses do come with a built-in software update panel, much like the clean-up options.